jeftegoes/AwsOverview/AWS Elastic Beanstalk.md

 - Zero downtime and release facility.
 - Create a new "stage" environment and deploy v2 there.
 - The new environment (green) can be validated independently and rollback if issues.
-- Route 53 can be setup using weighted policies to redirect a little bit of traffic to the stage environment.
+- Route 53 can be setup using weighted policies to redirect a little bit of traffic to the stage environment (CNAMEs).
 - Using Beanstalk, "swap URLs" when done with the environment test.

 ![Immutable deployment](Images/AwsElasticBeanstalkBlueGreen.png)